AlterRSPS/Alter/README.md

   ![tutor8](https://raw.githubusercontent.com/AlterRSPS/Resources/main/docs/resources/ReadMe_Alter/tutor8.png)
 * Disable/Enable the plugin and login into game and done enjoy making content or w.e you will do.

+* Will add MeteorLite soon, just need to create a good way to change Modulus/Codebase
 ### Credits:
 * Credits are given out to everyone who helped out with information or contributed in some form to the project.
 And can be found in: [Here](https://github.com/AlterRSPS)